 6.27.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.27 applies to Fortran.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.27 applies to Fortran.

 Fortran has the select case construct, the select type construct and the select rank construct.
-In each of these constructs, control never flows from one alternative to another, but it can happen that no case is executed unless a default clause is included in each usage.
+In each of these constructs, control never flows from one alternative to another, but it can happen that no case is executed unless a default clause is included in each use.

 Fortran has obsoleted the computed go to statement which allows control to flow from one alternative to another, and allows other unexpected flow of control.